dell/iac-storage-automation/kubernetes/harvester/README.md

 # Helm installation
 The simplest way to install Dell CSI & CSM with Helm is to use the [Wizard](https://dell.github.io/csm-docs/docs/deployment/csminstallationwizard/src/index.html);
-but first let's add the repo:
+but first, let's add the repo:

 ```bash
 helm repo add dell https://dell.github.io/helm-charts